RakhatLukum/studio/docs/blueprint.md

 ## Core Features:

 - Google Sign-In: Secure user authentication using Firebase Auth with Google Sign-In.
+Authentication is required to use the app.
 - Resume Tailoring: Use Gemini API to rewrite the candidate’s resume based on the job description.
+The tool uses a system prompt to guide the AI.
-- Resume Upload and Text Input: Enable users to upload their resumes in .txt format or input the resume text directly.
+- Resume Input: Enable users to input their resumes by either pasting text or uploading a .txt file; extract plain text client-side.
-- Job Description Input: Provide a text area for users to input the target job description.
+- Job Description Input: Provide a large textarea for users to input the target job description.
-- Language Selection: Let users select the resume language, currently supporting EN, RU and KZ.
+- Language Selection: Let users select the resume language, currently supporting EN, RU, and KZ.
+Default is EN.
-- Output Display: Display the tailored resume, match score, and change log on the screen.
+- Output Display: Display the tailored resume in Markdown format, match score, and change log on the screen.
+Provide Copy, Save to History, and Download as DOCX buttons.
-- Copy Tailored Resume: Copy the tailored resume content to clipboard for immediate use.
+- History Page: List the user’s last 20 runs from Firestore, including createdAt, language, and match score.
+Allow users to view details with original inputs and outputs.
+- Prompt Lab Page: Provide a textarea for the current 'system prompt' and a Save button to store a version label.
+Display the last 3 saved versions.

 ## Style Guidelines:

-- Primary color: A confident, inviting blue (#4285F4) to instill trust and convey professionalism.
-- Background color: Soft, light blue-gray (#F0F4F9) provides a clean and modern backdrop without being distracting.
-- Accent color: A vivid, complementary orange (#FF5722) will be used for call-to-action buttons and interactive elements, providing necessary contrast.
-- Body and headline font: 'Inter' sans-serif for a clean, modern, readable interface.
-- Use modern and simple icons for key actions such as uploading, downloading and saving.
 - Maintain a clean and intuitive layout with clear section divisions.
 Utilize whitespace effectively to avoid overwhelming the user with information.
+Group elements into Inputs, Actions, Results, and History sections.
+- Use 'Inter' font for headings and body text to ensure a clean, modern, and readable interface.
+- Use modern and simple icons for key actions such as uploading, tailoring, copying, and downloading.
-- Incorporate subtle transitions and animations to provide feedback and guide users through the tailoring process.
+- Incorporate subtle transitions and animations for buttons and card entries.
+Use skeleton loaders during AI calls.
+- Cards should have rounded corners and soft shadows
+- primary color for Tailor button and secondary color for Copy and Download
+- Use Inter font